 May 22.
 African American Civil War Memorial Freedom Foundation and Museum, Washington, DC.
 On May 22, 1863, Congress established the Bureau of United States Colored Troops with the express purpose of providing uniforms and training to and deploying soldiers of African descent.
 By the end of the Civil War the United States Colored Troops (USCT) had more than 200,000 soldiers of African descent, but also employed Native Americans, Hawaiians, Latinos and Anglos.
 While most of the USCT officers were white, there were more than 120 African-American officers— and some of Latino descent.
 Each year the African American Civil War Memorial Freedom Foundation and Museum commemorates the founding of the Bureau of United States Colored Troops with public and educational programming.

-Today is Tuesday, 21 April 2015, and here is what’s available in terms of Daily Blogging Prompts and other related events in the genealogy blogosphere:
+Today is Sunday, 22 May 2016, and here is what’s available in terms of genealogy blogging and other related events in the Genealogy Blogging world:

 Genealogy Blogging Items of Note

 - Today: Johnny Carson’s Final Show Anniversary, Mary Cassatt’s Birthday – Anniversary, Harvey Milk Day, Mister Rogers’ Neighborhood TV Premiere – Anniversary, National Hurricane Preparedness Week, National Maritime Day, and US Colored Troops Founders Day.